Run-d1/web-scraping-wikipedia/README.md

 ### Features
 - Extracts company names, revenue, and other relevant details.
-- Saves the scraped data into a structured format (CSV or JSON).
+- Saves the scraped data into a structured format (CSV).

 ### Purpose
 - Practice web-scraping techniques.